xiix0/scam/README.md

-Q:	How many Marxists does it take to screw in a light bulb?
+Q:	Why is it that the more accuracy you demand from an interpolation
+	function, the more expensive it becomes to compute?
-A:	None:  The light bulb contains the seeds of its own revolution.
+A:	That's the Law of Spline Demand.